kanokHossain/kanokHossain/README.md

 🏃‍♂️ I'm a practitioner of Agile development, promoting adaptability and collaboration in every project.

+### 🚀 Agile Advocate

+I'm an Agile enthusiast and an expert Scrum Master.
+I prioritize communication, transparency, and collaboration in every project.

 ### 🛠️ Tools I Use

 - **Project Management:** JIRA, Trello